BramSuurdje/dots/README.md

 # Dotfiles

-This is my repo for my Dotfiles
+This is the repo for my Dotfiles

 ## How to use this config